simonmichael/hledger_site/Home.md

 Here you can find the User Cookbook and Dev Zone, complementing the main hledger docs on hledger.org.
 You can find all content in the sidebar to the right.

-### Use this wiki

 Please edit and improve any of these pages and use this wiki freely.
-Some ideas:

-- capture quick notes, without needing a pull request

-- draft new docs, eg how-tos complementing the reference manuals

-- create pages to annotate/discuss specific sections of the main docs (eg [[Queries]])

 ### Editing help